NitorCreations/aws-oidc-login/README.md

 Log in with default profile by simply running `aws-oidc-login`.

-See `aws-oidc-login -h` for options.
+See `aws-oidc-login -h` for options.